-What Is Self-Awareness? (and How to Develop It)
+What Is Self-Awareness? (and 8 Ways to Become More Self Aware)

 Having self-awareness means that you have a sharp realization of your personality, including your strengths and weaknesses, your thoughts and beliefs, your emotions, and your motivations.